juliustrip/Codeforreview/README.md

-# Code for SmartShoes paper
+# Code for the smart shoe paper
-This repository contains code for data generation and the Machine Learning part of the smart shoes project.
-It also contain code for result analysing.
+This repository contains:
+1) a program processing raw data, running the random forest training-evaluation treatment and storing the results of the smart shoe project.
+2) a notebook for generating figure panels included in the manuscript.

-## Contents of the repository
+## Content of the repository
-* **automatedAnalysis.py** - library defining functions for reading data from experiments, extract features and perform the ML step (learning, evaluating and progressive feature removal).
-Can evaluate multiple sensor configurations in parallel, up to the maximum number of threads availalble.
+* **automatedAnalysis.py** - This program contains a library of functions reading the raw data, extracting features, performing the machine learning treatment (training, evaluation), and storing the results.
+It automatically manages the feature reduction stepping process and can evaluate multiple sensor configurations, up to the maximum number of threads available.
-* **FiguresRerun.ipynb** - jupyter notebook containing code for the analysis of Mechine Learning results and figure plotting.
+* **FiguresRerun.ipynb** - This Jupyter notebook contains functions and pieces of code for generating the figure panels showed in the manuscript.
+The output of **automatedAnalysis.py** are used as inputs.
+The generation of fig.9B panels used a different set of inputs, also provided in the data repository.

 ## Prerequisites
 Python 3 (>= 3.6)